needle-mirror/com.unity.purchasing.udp/Documentation~/faq.md

 When your game is repacked for a store, UDP removes the UDP Sandbox implementation and replaces it with the store-specific SDK.
 The game is then signed again.

 Some stores require a suffix to be added to the package name.
-At time of writing, the following stores modify the package name: Samsung Galaxy Store (.gs), Mi Game Centre (.unity.migc), Huawei AppGallery (.huawei), QooApp Game Store (.qooapp).
+At time of writing, the following stores modify the package name: Samsung Galaxy Store (.gs), Mi Game Centre (.unity.mi), MiGetApps (.unity.migc), Huawei AppGallery (.huawei), QooApp Game Store (.qooapp).
 This is highlighted during the Register step in the UDP console.

 Each store-specific build is signed with a UDP certificate that is specific to your game and to each store.
 You can find and retrieve the certificate from the Advanced section of each store.

 #### Can I use my own certificate to repack store-specific builds?

-No. When UDP repacks your game for a store, it applies a new certificate that is specific to your game and to that store.
-This ensures that each store-specific build is distinct.
-You can find and retrieve this certificate from the Advanced section of each store.
+Yes.
+Instead of letting UDP create a certificate, you can upload your own App signing key.
+If your game is released in Google Play, select **Export and upload the key and certificate** and use the same App signing private key as on Google Play.

+#### How does UDP create app signing keys

+UDP uses company information to generate a keystore for the repacked APK files when the following two conditions are met:

+* The APK file uploaded by the developer does not contain the keystore file.
+* The game has not been repacked in the partner store.

+If these conditions are not met, UDP uses an existing UDP keystore if available, or it uses the developer information to generate a new signature file.

 #### Does UDP block third-party SDKs?

-No. However, certain stores alter your game’s package name, and UDP signs your store-specific builds with its own certificate.
+No. However, certain stores alter your game’s package name, and UDP can sign your store-specific builds with its own certificate if you choose not to upload your own.
 Therefore, check directly with the third-party service providers how this impacts the ability of their service to operate properly in your game.

 **Note**: Certain UDP stores have their own rules and regulations about what SDKs are allowed or prohibited in their store.
 For more details, see [Partner Stores](setting-up-udp.html#partner).